-CTA and 99mTc-labeled RBC scintigraphy have equal rates of detection of LGIB (at ~40% in one series), but CTA appears to have higher localisation rates 7.
+CTA and 99mTc-labeled RBC scintigraphy have equal rates of detection of LGIB (at ~40% in one series), but CTA appears to have higher localization rates 7.

-CTA provides a relatively non-invasive and effective way of localising the source of bleeding, especially in the patient with continued bleeding 5.
+CTA provides a relatively non-invasive and effective way of localizing the source of bleeding, especially in patients with continuous bleeding 5.

-Studies have looked at the use of CTA in the localisation of GI haemorrhage report sensitivity of ~90% when there is active bleeding but are considerably lower when the bleeding is intermittent in nature with rates reported at ~45% 1.
+Studies that have evaluated the use of CTA in the localization of gastrointestinal hemorrhage report a sensitivity of ~90% when there is active bleeding, with detection rates steeply falling to ~45% when the bleeding is intermittent 1.

 Again, contraindications apply to patients with renal failure who are at risk of developing contrast-induced nephropathy 1.

-Erythrocytes are labelled with technetium-99m and then serial scintigraphy is performed (a.k.a.
-99mTc-labeled RBC scintigraphy / tagged red blood cell scan) to detect focal collections of radiolabelled material.
-It can be performed relatively quickly and may help localise the general area of active bleeding to guide subsequent endoscopy, angiography or surgery 1.
+Erythrocytes are labeled with technetium-99m, then serial scintigraphy is performed (a.k.a.
+99mTc-labeled RBC scintigraphy or tagged red blood cell scan) to detect focal collections of radiolabelled material.
+It can be performed relatively quickly and may help localize the general area of active bleeding to guide subsequent endoscopy, angiography or surgery 1.

-A false-positive result can be produced by a rapid transit of luminal blood so that labeled blood is detected in the colon even though it originated from a more proximal site in the GIT 1.
+A false-positive result can be produced by a rapid transit of luminal blood so that labeled blood is detected in the colon even though it originated from a more proximal site in the gastrointestinal tract 1.

-In patients with lower GI bleeding who are haemodynamically stable and do not have ongoing fresh per rectal bleeding, an RBC-labeled Tc99m scan is recommended as a first line of investigation.
-Catheter angiography is recommended in patients with time to positive (TTP) of 9 min or less.
-If TTP is more than 9 min, the likelihood of detecting the bleeding site on angiogram will be markedly low.
+In patients with lower gastrointestinal bleeding who are haemodynamically-stable and do not have ongoing fresh rectal bleeding, an RBC-labeled Tc99m scan is recommended as a first line of investigation.
+Catheter angiography is recommended in patients with time-to-positive (TTP) of 9 minutes or less.
+If TTP is over 9 minutes, the likelihood of detecting the site of bleeding on an angiogram will be markedly low.

 - 1. Ghassemi KA, Jensen DM.
 Lower GI bleeding: epidemiology and management.
 Curr Gastroenterol Rep. 2013;15 (7): 333. doi:10.1007/s11894-013-0333-5 - Free text at pubmed - Pubmed citation